-- S possesses a single, conscious model of reality; - the UI is a part of this model; - at any given point in time t, the UI can be characterized by a specific and determinate representational content C; - such that C constitutes the system's phenomenal self-model (PSM; Metzinger 2003) at t.
+- S possesses a single, conscious model of reality; - the UI is a part of this model; - at any given point in time t, the UI can be characterized by a specific and determinate representational content C; - such that C constitutes the system's phenomenal self-model (PSM; Metzinger, 2003) at t.

-If we assume a "predictive processing" model of human brain activity (Friston 2010, Hohwy 2013, Clark 2015), then, for all human beings, C is always counterfactual content.
-The UI ultimately represents is the best hypothesis the system has about its own global state.
-For human beings, C is dynamic and highly variable, and it does not have to coincide with the physical body as represented (for an example, see de Ridder 2007).
-There exists a minimal UI, which likely is constituted by pure spatiotemporal self-location (Metzinger 2013a, b; Windt 2010; Blanke & Metzinger 2009); and there is also a maximal UI, likely constituted by the most general phenomenal property available to S at any point t, namely, the integrated nature of phenomenality per se (Metzinger 2013a, b, 2016).
+If we assume a "predictive processing" model of human brain activity (Clark, 2016; Friston, 2010; Hohwy, 2013), then, for all human beings, C is always counterfactual content.
+The UI ultimately represents the best hypothesis the system has about its own global state.
+For human beings, C is dynamic and highly variable, and it does not have to coincide with the physical body as represented (for an example, see de Ridder, van Laere, Dupont, Menovsky, & van de Heyning, 2007).
+There exists a minimal UI, which likely is constituted by pure spatiotemporal self-location (Blanke & Metzinger, 2009; Metzinger, 2013a, 2013b; Windt 2010); and there is also a maximal UI, likely constituted by the most general phenomenal property available to S at any point t, namely, the integrated nature of phenomenality per se

+(Metzinger, 2013a, 2013b, 2016).
 C is phenomenally transparent.
-Internally, S models the representational content constituting the UI neither as counterfactual nor as veridical, but simply as real.
+Internally, S models the representational content constituting the UI as neither counterfactual nor veridical, but simply real.
 Phenomenally experienced realness is empirical Bayes-optimality; it is an expression of successful prediction error minimization, high model evidence, and counterfactual richness (e.g., invariance under counterfactual manipulation).
 The UI is the transparent partition of the PSM.

 Self-consciousness and the possession of a UI are what make verbal self-reports possible.
 For some S, if S has functionally adequate linguistic abilities, it can indirectly refer to itself by referring to C, and so generating autophenomenological reports of the type "I am this!"
 Mastery of the first-person pronoun "I" consists in successful linguistic self-reference via the UI.
 It is a form of displaced reference, because it only directly refers to C without S being able to experience this fact consciously at t.
-The possession of a UI is the central causally enabling factor for all forms of intelligent behaviour, bodily or mental, which presuppose the ability for self-reference.
+The possession of a UI is the central causally enabling factor for all forms of intelligent behavior, bodily or mental, which presuppose the ability for self-reference.
 The possession of a UI is conceptually necessary for self-consciousness because self-consciousness is phenomenally represented identification, based on counterfactual content, via transparency.
 Biological systems sustain organismic integrity by preserving the integrity of their UI, constantly trying to minimize PSM-related uncertainty.
 Thus confabulation, delusion, and functionally adequate forms of self-deception are attempts to sustain the integrity and stability of the UI across time, under exceptionally high degrees of uncertainty.

-My last positive proposal for developing a novel conceptual framework is the following: "mind wandering" and "spontaneous task-unrelated thought" can be conceived of as an unintentional form of mental behaviour, centrally involving involuntary and initially unnoticed shifts in the UI.
+My last positive proposal for developing a novel conceptual framework is the following: mindwandering and "spontaneous task-unrelated thought" can be conceived of as an unintentional form of mental behavior, centrally involving involuntary and initially unnoticed shifts in the UI.
 It is presently unknown whether such shifts serve a biological purpose in all or only in some cases, let alone if there is one general function or specific neurodynamical signature under which all instances of UI-switching can be subsumed.
-But the general principle would be that distinct episodes of mind wandering, whether separated by a period of meta-awareness and a regaining of M-Autonomy or not, are always "bracketed" by UI-shifts.
+But the general principle would be that distinct episodes of mind-wandering, whether separated by a period of meta-awareness and a regaining of M-Autonomy or not, are always "bracketed" by UIshifts.
 Isolating the neural correlates and the dynamic functional mechanisms constituting such "brackets" would constitute an important step forward in describing the temporal boundaries and conceptually individuating single occurrences of our research target.
 If this is correct, then the more fundamental conceptual insight is that phenomenal self-consciousness is a highly discontinuous process.